 The most important thing to know about teaching yoga is that individuals practicing a regulated profession (i.e. Medical Doctor, Lawyer, Teacher, etc.), need to be able to show evidence of registration with the appropriate regulatory body, in others like teaching yoga, it is not because still is an unregulated profession for which there is no legal requirement or restriction on practice with regard to licenses, or registration with a yoga body.
 Those in unregulated professions must demonstrate their competence through evidence of experience or education and training.

 An employer may request that a yoga teacher holds a RYT certificate or any other qualification or registration it sees fit, and may refuse to employ he or her if do not have what they require.
 This is often negotiable between the teacher and employer.

 A protected professional title is legally restricted to use by persons who have completed a specific training course and/or are members of a particular regulatory body.
-A Registered Yoga Teacher (RYT) is a distinction given to yoga teachers whose training and teaching experience meet Yoga Alliance requirements.
+A Registered Yoga Teacher (RYT) is not title-protected, the RYT it is a credential given to yoga teachers whose training and teaching experience meet Yoga Alliance standards and membership requirements.
 A Registered Yoga Schools (RYS) is a credential given to yoga schools that meet Yoga Alliance standards for yoga teacher trainings.